-We distribute over 100-million condoms every year, an average of 50 condoms per sexually active male across the province.
-During the same period we increased Anti Retroviral Treatment provision from 14,370 to 132,279, and brought down the mother-to-child HIV transmission rate to 1,8%, the lowest in the country.
+Providing over 100 million condoms across the province, averaging 50 per sexually active men, is the state playing its role in trying to prevent sexually transmitted diseases.
+During the same period we increased the antiretroviral treatment provision from 14 370 to 132 279, and brought down the mother-to-child HIV transmission rate to only 1,8%, the lowest in the country by a considerable distance.

-While our TB rate is still unacceptably high, at 768 cases per 100,000 people, I am pleased to report that we have the highest cure rate in the country at 82%.

-But despite all of this, our HIV prevalence rate is a cause for grave concern.
+While our TB rate is still unacceptably high, Mr Speaker, at 768 cases per 100 000 people, I'm pleased to report that we have the highest cure rate in the country at 82%.
+Despite all of this, our HIV prevalence rate is a cause for grave concern.
 In 2009 we set a target of reducing HIV prevalence from 16% to 8% by 2014.
+That required a whole of society approach if anything ever did and we will fail to meet this target.
+In fact, the prevalence rate has increased to 18,4% in 2011.

+The biggest increase was among women between the ages of 30 years and 39 years.
+This increase may partly be accounted for through demographic shifts, but it is primarily the result of our failure to achieve the behaviour change that is necessary to reduce the incidence of HIV and Aids and the transmission of this disease.

+Our failure to change behaviour lies at the root of our failure to meet that target.
+On the contrary, not only are we failing to meet that target, but we are seeing the incidence of HIV and Aids going up at a time when there can be nobody in the province who doesn't understand how HIV and Aids are transmitted.

-We have failed to meet this target.
-In fact, the prevalence rate has increased to 18.4% in 2011.
-The biggest increase was among woman between the ages of 30 and 39 years.
-This is partly a result of in-migration, but primarily the result of our failure to achieve the behaviour change necessary to reduce the incidence of HIV and AIDS.
-People continue to have unprotected, inter-generational sex with multiple concurrent partners.
-Many women continue to have no say in their sexuality.
-Only a "whole of society approach", including a serious stigma attached to multiple concurrent inter-generational partners and coercive sex, will be able to reverse this trend, which is sick in more ways than one.
+People continue to have unprotected, intergenerational sex with multiple concurrent partners, Mr Speaker.
+People continue to have unprotected sex with multiple partners and intergenerational sex and many women continue to have no say in their sexuality.
+That just continues, no matter how many times we explain from every single podium that unless we change that behaviour we will never beat HIV and Aids.
+Only a whole of society approach, including a serious stigma attached to multiple concurrent intergenerational partners and coercive sex will be able to reverse this trend, which is sick in more ways than one.

+Mr Speaker, we worked very hard to get rid of the stigma against people living with HIV and Aids and we will continue to work hard to remove that stigma, but there must be an enormous stigma across our society attached to people who continue to have unprotected sex with multiple concurrent sexual partners and particularly intergenerational sex.

+We cannot tolerate it.
+It results in all kinds of evils such as teenage pregnancy, the spread of disease and entrenching poverty.
+It is also one of the root causes of the crisis and the social dysfunction we face in the province - and I will never stop saying that, Mr Speaker.

-Up to 80% of our health budget is spent on preventable conditions, including noncommunicable diseases caused by smoking, alcohol abuse, unhealthy diets and physical inactivity.
-Since 2000 the province has only been able to reduce the incidence of these conditions by a pitiful 0.3%.
-We are also struggling to reduce the number of injury related deaths on our roads and in our homes which are caused by alcohol and drug use.
+Up to 80% of our health budget is spent on preventable conditions, including noncommunicable diseases caused by smoking, alcohol abuse, unhealthy diet and physical inactivity.
+Since 2000, the province has only been able to reduce the incidence of these conditions by a pitiful 0,3%.
+We are also struggling to reduce the number of injury-related deaths on our roads and in our homes that are caused by alcohol and drug abuse.